 It’s hard to know exactly what someone’s goals actually tell the interviewer.
 Goals are always changing.
-Most employers ask in order to see if you are going to commit to the company and judge whether or not you have ambition.
+Most employers only ask this question in order to see if you are going to commit to the company and judge whether or not you have ambition, so your answer should try to reflect that.

 How to Answer